tokens-studio/sd-transforms/README.md

 ```

 This allows `fontStyles` to be extracted when they are embedded in `fontWeights`, aligns Tokens Studio token types with DTCG token types, and allows excluding parent keys for single-file Tokens Studio exports.

+> [!TIP]
+> The align types part of the preprocessor aligns Tokens Studio token types to DTCG token types.
+> The original Tokens Studio type in this scenario will be stored at `$extensions['studio.tokens'].originalType` if this happens.
+> This allows you to use the original type e.g. for token filtering/matching for your custom transforms.

 ### Using "Expand"